ACT — Trinsic

 Where are you in each process?

 Rate yourself from 1 to 10 on each of the six ACT processes.
 There are no right answers.
-This is an honest self-inventory, not a test.
 Your scores will generate a flexibility profile at the end.

 1